malach-it/boruta-server/README.md

 ## Default admin credentials

-In order to authenticate to the administration interface you will be asked for credentials that are by default (seeded from environment variables) admin@test.test / imaynotknowthat
+In order to authenticate to the administration interface you will be asked for credentials that are by default (seeded from environment variables) `admin@test.test` / `imaynotknowthat`.